 Does the Noom Plan Require Exercise?

-You don’t need to exercise on the Noom plan and you can even lose weight without exercise in a month or less if you stick with it.
+If you’re looking to lose weight fast without exercise in a month, the Noom plan can be a great option, as it doesn’t require any exercise and you can see results quickly if you adhere to its guidelines.
 Yet, exercise is never a bad idea when it comes to weight loss and ita allows you to eat more and/or lose weight quicker.
 Noom works by making you consume fewer calories than you burn, and you burn fewer calories when you’re sedentary.
 When you exercise, you can eat more or even the same and still lose weight.

 For example, if you’re a 25-year-old woman who weighs 140 pounds at 5’2″, you’ll need just 1,600 calories to maintain your weight without any exercise.
 If you do moderate-intensity exercise a few times a week, though, you’ll need close to 2,000 calories to support 140 pounds.